ExploreASL/Documentation/docs/Tutorials-Report.md

 ## Introduction

-This is an example of how to use the function `[x, config] =  xASL_qc_GenerateReport(x[, subject])` to generate a completely custom PDF within ExploreASL.
+This is an example of how to use the function `[x] =  xASL_qc_GenerateReport(x[, subject])` to generate a completely custom PDF within ExploreASL.
 If `subject` isn't given, it will assume `subject = x.SUBJECT`.
-This function will use the JSON template in `ConfigReportPDF.json` in the `<root>/Derivatives/ExploreASL` folder.
-If this doesn't exist, it defaults to the example located at `<ExploreASL>/Functions/QualityControl/templateConfigReportPDF.json`.
+This function will use the JSON template in `configReportPDF.json` in the `<root>/Derivatives/ExploreASL` folder.
+If this doesn't exist, it will generate a default pdf containing all qc parameters of each module/session.
+The default configuration will generate a seperate report for each ASL session.

+An example PDF configuration is provided in `/ExploreASL/Functions/QualityControl/exampleConfigReportPDF.json` if you would like to use this, copy this .json file to `<data-root>/derivatives/ExploreASL/configReportPDF.json` and run `xASL_GenerateReport(x)`.

 ### Standard Layout.